fastworkx/ci_migrations_generator/README.md

+# Codeigniter Migrations Generator

-#Create a Base Migration File from current DB
+## Create a Base Migration File from current DB

 Generate CodeIgniter 3.x Migrations from an existing database, including indexes and foreign keys!
 When all goes well it will create a file under migrations called 001_create_base.php under your migrations folder

-#To use:
+## To use:

 1: Enable migrations and set version to 1;